 They focus on a handful of persistently critical aspects threatening the existence and outstanding features of Venice and the Lagoon, together with advancing proposals for effectively addressing the causes of these problems, starting now, and also using currently available legislative instruments.

 The key points of the document concern:

-- Damage caused by large cruiseships in Venice and the dangers of current proposals for cruise traffic that involve additional dredging in the Lagoon, versus the potential to develop other — sustainable — forms of marittime tourism;
+- Damage caused by large cruise ships in Venice and the dangers of current proposals for cruise traffic that involve additional dredging in the Lagoon, versus the potential to develop other — sustainable — forms of maritime tourism;

 - The latest tourism figures (overnight and day-trippers) compared with assessments of Venice’s carrying capacity show that the situation has moved far beyond the maximum limit.
 This compromises quality of life, threatens security and physically damages urban fabric and built heritage.
 Tourist numbers urgently need to be limited and managed.

 - Alarming data on the falling number of residents, largely caused by transformation of building uses for tourism-related activities;

 - Necessary actions to promote and support traditional and innovative productive activities, independent of the “tourism monoculture,” and to encourage permanent residents.

 This initiative builds on exchanges during the meeting between local organisations and the Delegation of the World Heritage Committee that took place despite obstruction from the local municipality (that intended to “only invite socio-economic stakeholders”).